EOEPCA/resource-health/pytest-health/instrumentation/README.md

 # PyTest instrumentation for OpenTelemetry

-Currently mostlya a copy of https://github.com/chrisguidry/pytest-opentelemetry/blob/main/src/pytest_opentelemetry/instrumentation.py
+Currently mostly a copy of https://github.com/chrisguidry/pytest-opentelemetry/blob/main/src/pytest_opentelemetry/instrumentation.py

 Will either transition to use/contribute to/fork: